Zenika-Training/strigo-init-script-libs/ubuntu/README.md

 ```

 Without the `\` in front of `EOF`, `$HOME` and `$PATH` would be interpreted before the addition of the content to `~/.bashrc`

+* if you use a docker extension to handle repositories, images & containers in code-server, make sure that you install docker prior to installing code-server in your strigo script: in this case the ubuntu user is already in the docker group when code-server is launched